-The score statistic that we now investigate is proposed in the discussion of HTW.
-Frequency domain methods for the estimation of time series models have received renewed interest in recent years, e.g. in the estimation of structural models, Harvey (1989, Section 4.3), and parameters of long-memory processes, Beran (1994, chapter 6).
+Model estimation using a frequency domain multi-step criterion was the subject of HTW.
+Frequency domain methods for the estimation of time series models have received renewed interest in recent years, e.g. in the estimation of structural models, Harvey (1989, Section 4.3), and parameters of long-memory processes, Beran (1994, ch.6).
 See also Haywood and Tunnicliffe Wilson (2000a,b).
 These methods are based on the sample spectrum of the observations, using what is termed the Whittle likelihood.
 An advantage of spectrum based estimation is that it can provide greater insight into the statistical properties than time domain methods, as HTW shows for the multi-step estimation problem.
-This is because of the asymptotic independence properties of the sample spectrum ordinates, which we exploit again in this paper to derive the properties of our test statistic.
+This is because of the asymptotic independence of the sample spectrum ordinates, which we exploit in this paper to derive the properties of our test statistic.
+Nevertheless, the test is straightforward to implement following standard time domain estimation of an ARIMA model.

-This new test statistic is evaluated following estimation of the model parameters by minimising the single-step forecast error variance, equivalent in large samples to using maximum likelihood.
-We show that the size properties of the statistic are reliable, even at higher lead times, under the null hypothesis that the correct model has been fitted.
-Because of the direct correspondence between frequency and time domain methods, the statistic may also be expressed as a low rank quadratic form in the usual residual sample autocorrelations, upon which the familiar portmanteau statistics of Box and Pierce (1970) and Ljung and Box (1978) are also based.
-The models that we use for illustration in this paper are equivalent to moving average and autoregressive models, though differently parameterised.
-We explain in Appendix C how our test might be implemented following maximum likelihood estimation, by time domain methods, of the conventionally parameterised ARIMA models.
-The statistic is formed from a local gradient (or score) and Hessian matrix, so as to approximate the reduction in the multi-step error variance that would result from the re-estimation of the model to minimise that criterion.
-We show that its asymptotic distribution is a weighted sum of independent chi-squared variables on one degree of freedom.
+Our test statistic was proposed in the discussion of HTW, and is evaluated following estimation of the model parameters by minimizing the single-step forecast error variance, equivalent in large samples to using maximum likelihood.
+Our null hypothesis is that a correctly specified model has been fitted, and we show in this paper that the size properties of the statistic are reliable, even at higher lead times, under this hypothesis.
+The statistic may also be expressed as a low rank quadratic form in the usual residual sample autocorrelations, upon which the familiar portmanteau statistics of Box and Pierce (1970) and Ljung and Box (1978) are also based.
+It detects model dependent features that characterize specific departures from white noise residuals.
+The statistic is formed from a local gradient (or score) and Hessian matrix, so as to approximate the reduction in the multi-step error variance that would result from the re-estimation of the model to minimize that criterion.
+We show that its asymptotic distribution, under the null hypothesis, is a weighted sum of independent chi-squared variables on one degree of freedom.
+The models that we use for illustration in this paper are equivalent to moving average and autoregressive models, though differently parameterized.
+We explain in Appendix C how the test is implemented for conventionally parameterized ARIMA models.

-We introduce the statistic by briefly reviewing the background to spectral model fitting, and extending some of the methodology and notation introduced by HTW.
+We here review the frequency domain model estimation and the multi-step criterion, extending some of the methodology and notation introduced by HTW.
 We assume that the observed time series under consideration, x_t , may be modelled as an (possibly) integrated process that requires differencing of order $d \ge 0$ to yield a stationary process w_t with autocovariance function γ_k .
-The assumption that w_t is Gaussian is sufficient for our development, but we make reference to much more general conditions in Appendix A. We also suppose that the model for w_t has a spectrum $S(f) = \gamma_0 + 2\sum{k=1}^{\infty} \gamma_k \cos(2\pi kf)$, for $-\frac{1}{2} \le f \le \frac{1}{2}$, which has a linear form with coefficients β_1, \ldots, β_k :
+The assumption that w_t is Gaussian is sufficient for our development, but we make reference to much more general conditions in Appendix A. We also suppose that the model for w_t has a spectrum $S(f) = \gamma_0 + 2 \sum{k=1}^{\infty} \gamma_k \cos(2\pi k f)$, for $-\frac{1}{2} \le f \le \frac{1}{2}$, which has a linear form with coefficients β_1, \ldots, β_k :